Dunedin has a range of high quality museums to explore.

 Olveston has a world class Japanese ceramics and weaponry collection, English and Chinese ceramics, textiles and furniture collections, all on permanent display.

-Make a beeline for the impressive newly opened Tuhura Southern Community Trust Science Centre at the Otago Museum which features all manner of interactive activities and displays for kids of all ages.
+Make a beeline for the impressive Tuhura Southern Community Trust Science Centre, which features all manner of interactive activities and displays for kids of all ages.
 After you’ve finished channelling your inner Newton or Einstein, follow the signs to the Discovery World Tropical Forest to frolic amongst 1000 beautiful live butterflies and giant stick insects and then galactic enthusiasts can head over to the Perpetual Guardian Planetarium for an exciting journey through the stars in the 360° immersive dome theatre.
 The museum also houses a fascinating collection of local and international artefacts which are well worth exploring before stopping off for lunch in the Museum Café.

 This museum contains treasures from the local community including the old Cape Saunders lighthouse lantern room, the old local jail, an restored cannon found at Harington Point and photos & geneology relating to families on the Otago Peninsula.